yaronf/I-D/STAR/draft-ietf-acme-star.md

 # Introduction

-A certificate owner (refered to in this document as DNO, Domain Name Owner) wishes to delagete the use of its certificate to another entity for a period of time.
+A certificate owner (referred to in this document as DNO, Domain Name Owner) wishes to delegate the use of its certificate to another entity for a period of time.
 The delegate is typically a different organization, and we will refer to it as NDC, Name Delegation Client.
 The content provider wishes to retain the option of terminating the delegation if something should go wrong.